wallarm/product-documentation/docs/2.16/user-guides/search-and-filters/use-search.md

 * `database`: to search for database attacks/vulnerabilities.
 * `server`: to search for app server attacks/vulnerabilities.

-### Search attacks by the action

-Specify in the search string:

-* `falsepositive`: to search for attacks marked as false positives.
-* `!falsepositive`: to search for real attacks.

 ### Search by risk level

 Specify the risk level in the search string: